How do I know my child is ready for school?

 My child has special dietary needs.
 Can you accommodate her?

 We do our best to address the special nutritional needs of our kids.
-Allergies are incorporated into scheduling notices; we also maintain an allergy list, providing parents with a message board for daily instructions and encouraging communication about such matters through a listserv and at meetings.
-Typically, snacks and lunches include three or four food types, enough to satisfy all palates and supply enough food for kids with restrictions.
-Please be sure to discuss your child's dietary needs and nature/severity of allergies during the admissions process so we can ensure that it's properly communicated and incorporated into our posted documentation and scheduling.
+Allergies are incorporated into scheduling notices and ongoing communication is led by our Health and Safety Coordinator.
+Snacks and lunches include three or four food types, enough to satisfy all palates and supply enough food for kids with restrictions.
+Please be sure to discuss your child's dietary needs and nature/severity of allergies/food restrictions during the admissions process so we can ensure that it's properly communicated and incorporated into our documentation and scheduling.
 Please note that since the space we used is shared with other community groups, we are unable to guarantee a totally allergen-free/non-contaminated environment.

 When is best time to apply to PJW?

 Between 12 and 16 months, however, you can apply until 23 months.
 Your two visits can be done once your child is 16 months, resulting in you completing the application process before they are 18 months.
 This will put you in the strongest position to get an open spot when your child turns 18 months and is eligible to attend.
-It takes an average of two months from attendance at an Open House to acceptance onto the waiting list.
-We recommend that you try to attend the Open House closest to when your child turns 14 months old.
+It takes an average of two months from you sending in your application to acceptance onto the waiting list.
 Children can be on the waiting list from 16 to 24 months of age.